- 2 spray(s) cooking spray, or enough to coat skillet

 - 1/4 tsp black pepper

-- 2 medium yellow corn on the cob, kernels removed with a knife
+- 2 medium corn, kernels removed with a knife

-- 1 average serrano chile(s)(average), or jalapeno pepper, cored, seeded and finely chopped (do not touch seeds with your bare hands)
+- 1 average serrano chile(s), or jalapeno pepper, cored, seeded and finely chopped (do not touch seeds with your bare hands)

 - 1 cup(s) canned chicken broth